Jeff Young

 Jeffrey "Jeff" Young (born March 31, 1962) is an American guitarist.
 He graduated from Musicians Institute in 1985, and is best known for his time with the thrash metal band Megadeth, appearing on the 1988 album So Far, So Good...
 So What!
 (Capitol Records).
 In 1998, Young co-wrote, produced and played on the world-fusion album Chameleon by Badi Assad.
-In addition to his subsequent music projects, he served as an author in Guitar for the Practicing Musician.
+In addition to his subsequent music projects, he served as a writer for Guitar for the Practicing Musician.

+He was inducted into the Metal Hall of Fame in 2025.

 Early life

 Young was born in Ann Arbor, Michigan.
-In 1980, he graduated from Fairmont High School in Kettering, Ohio, and moved to Hollywood to attend Musicians Institute/GIT in 1984.
+In 1980, he graduated from Fairmont High School in Kettering, Ohio, and moved to Hollywood to attend The Guitar Institute of Technology in 1984.
 He graduated from the Institute in 1985 and began his career as a guitar teacher.

 Career

 Megadeth

 Newly hired Megadeth's guitarist Jay Reynolds (of Malice) had commissioned guitar teacher Young to play all of his solos on the new album, transcribe the previous Megadeth releases, and teach him everything in time for the pending tours.
 Reynolds was one of Young's guitar students.
 However, after witnessing Young decipher previous guitarist Chris Poland's solos from Peace Sells... but Who's Buying? note-for-note in less than 30 minutes, frontman Dave Mustaine decided instead to hire Young.
 Young joined the band with only two weeks left in the recording schedule and contributed half of the guitar solos and multiple electric and acoustic rhythm parts to the album.

 Young's career with Megadeth was spent recording and touring in support of their 1988 platinum selling album, So Far, So Good...
 So What!
 His first performance with the band appeared in The Decline of Western Civilization Part II: The Metal Years as a member of Megadeth.

-In 1989, Young was fired from Megadeth due to reportedly "contemplating putting the moves on Diana" (Mustaine's Fiancé).
+In 1989, Young was fired from Megadeth due to reportedly "contemplating putting the moves on Diana" (Mustaine's fiancé) Young said he told Mustaine that this was untrue but Mustaine fired him anyway.